AvinashAnalytics/Bird-Strike-Data-Visualization-2000-2011/README.md

 3. **Financial Impact**: The **financial cost** of bird strikes—including aircraft damage, repairs, and delays—was tracked to assess the economic burden of these incidents on airlines and the aviation industry at large.
 Understanding this impact helps make a case for further investments in bird strike prevention strategies.

----

-## **Visualizing the Data:**
-To bring the data to life, I created **three powerful dashboards** in **Power BI**, each designed to offer an interactive and dynamic view of bird strike data:

-1. **Dashboard 1: Species Analysis & Identification**
-   - This dashboard highlights the breakdown of bird species involved in strikes, with a particular focus on the **"Unknown Bird"** category, allowing users to explore trends in species identification.

-2. **Dashboard 2: Weather and Flight Phase Impact**
-   - This dashboard visualizes the correlation between **weather conditions** (like rain and snow) and the frequency of bird strikes.
-It also displays the phase of flight during which strikes are most likely to occur, helping to pinpoint critical moments for preventive action.

-3. **Dashboard 3: Aircraft Size & Financial Impact**
-   - A breakdown of bird strikes by **aircraft size**, paired with a comprehensive view of the **financial costs** of these incidents, providing a direct comparison between small and large aircraft and the financial implications of bird strikes.

-These dashboards make the data not only easier to understand but also more accessible, empowering aviation professionals to make data-driven decisions to improve safety and reduce bird strike risks.

----

 ## **Conclusion:**
 This in-depth analysis of bird strikes between **2000 and 2011** offers critical insights into the underlying causes of these incidents.
 The data highlights key patterns, such as species involvement, weather conditions, and aircraft size—each of which plays a significant role in determining the frequency and severity of bird strikes.